GM-Consult-Pty-Ltd/text_analysis/README.md

 It is split into [four libraries](#usage):
 * [text_analysis](https://pub.dev/documentation/text_analysis/0.12.0-2/text_analysis/text_analysis-library.html) is the core library that exports the tokenization, analysis and string similarity functions;
 * [extensions](https://pub.dev/documentation/text_analysis/0.12.0-2/extensions/extensions-library.html) exports extension methods also provided as static methods of the [TextSimilarity](https://pub.dev/documentation/text_analysis/latest/text_analysis/TermSimilarity-class.html) class;
-* [package_exports](https://pub.dev/documentation/text_analysis/0.12.0-2/package_exports/package_exports-library.html) exports the [porter_2_stemmer](https://pub.dev/packages/porter_2_stemmer) package; and
+* [implementation](https://pub.dev/documentation/text_analysis/0.12.0-2/package_exports/implementation-library.html) exports the mixins and base classes that implement the interfaces; and
 * [type_definitions](https://pub.dev/documentation/text_analysis/0.12.0-2/type_definitions/type_definitions-library.html) exports all the typedefs used in this package.

 Refer to the [references](#references) to learn more about information retrieval systems and the theory behind this library.

-#### Tokenization
+### Tokenization

 Tokenization comprises the following steps:
 * a `term splitter` splits text to a list of terms at appropriate places like white-space and mid-sentence punctuation;
 * a `character filter` manipulates terms prior to tokenization (e.g. changing case and / or removing non-word characters);
 * a `term filter` manipulates the terms by splitting compound or hyphenated terms or applying stemming and lemmatization.
 The `termFilter` can also filter out `stopwords`; and
-* the `tokenizer` converts the resulting terms to a collection of `tokens` that contain tokenized versions of the term and a pointer to the position of the tokenized term (n-gram) in the source text.
-The tokens are generated for n-grams extracted from the text, and the desired n-gram range can be passed in when tokenizing the text or document.
+* the `tokenizer` converts terms to a collection of `tokens` that contain tokenized versions of the term and a pointer to the position of the tokenized term (n-gram) in the source text.
+The tokens are generated for keywords, terms and/or n-grams, depending on the `TokenizingStrategy` selected.
+The desired n-gram range can be passed in when tokenizing the text or document.

 ![Text analysis](https://github.com/GM-Consult-Pty-Ltd/text_analysis/raw/main/assets/images/text_analysis.png?raw=true?raw=true "Tokenizing overview")